 Youth Frontiers retreats empower an entire class to act with greater character and identify the social fears and peer pressures that impede responsible decision-making.
 Our retreats act as a catalyst for positive change in schools.
 In fact, an independent evaluation from the University of Minnesota found that students perceive a more positive school climate after attending a Youth Frontiers retreat.

-We want to work with every school in the Omaha metro area and change the way students treat each other in every hallway, lunch line and classroom.
-Generous donors and foundations from the Omaha community helped us establish this scholarship fund to reduce the cost burden to Omaha schools.
+We want to work with every school in Nebraska and change the way students treat each other in every hallway, lunch line and classroom.
+Generous donors and foundations from the Nebraska community helped us establish this scholarship fund to reduce the cost to Nebraska schools.
 Our committee will award $1,000 new retreat scholarships to schools in this community.

-Schools must be in Douglas, Sarpy or Cass counties (in Nebraska) or Council Bluffs, Iowa to qualify.
+Schools must be in Nebraska or Council Bluffs, Iowa to qualify.

-Recipients of scholarships are responsible for the portion of the cost the scholarship(s) do not cover.
-Schools agree to coordinate the details of the retreat, complete the student survey, have students write thank-you notes and provide a brief funding report.
+Scholarship recipients are responsible for the portion of the cost not covered by the scholarship(s).
+Schools agree to coordinate the details of the retreat, complete the post-retreat survey, have students write thank-you notes (for student retreats only) and provide a brief funding report.

-Our retreats are designed to provide a meaningful experience for all students involved in the day.
-In an effort to ensure the quality of the retreat experience, we’ve thoughtfully established perimeters around the number of students served per retreat.
-We serve up to 150 elementary, 200 middle, and 225 high school students per retreat.
-If the class size exceeds the perimeters, additional retreats will be needed.
+Our retreats are designed to provide a meaningful experience for all students and educators involved in the day.
+In an effort to ensure the quality of the retreat experience, we’ve thoughtfully established perimeters around the number of participants served per retreat.
+We serve up to 150 elementary, 200 middle and 225 high school students and 225 educators per retreat.
+If the participant count exceeds the parameters, additional retreats will be needed.
 Note: Schools are eligible for one scholarship per retreat.

 Nominate a high school junior or senior for the 2024 Minnesota Character Award for a chance to win a $1,000 scholarship!